Atomic saturation of reduced powers

-\S2 \quad Applying the axiomatized frame, (label c), pg.\pageref{2} \mn \begin{enumerate} \item[${{}}$] [The axiomatization in \S1 can be phrased as a set of sentences, surprisingly moreover Horn ones (first order if $\theta_{\bold r} = \aleph_0$).
+\begin{enumerate} \item[${{}}$] [The axiomatization in \S1 can be phrased as a set of sentences, surprisingly moreover Horn ones (first order if $\theta_{\mathbf r} = \aleph_0$).
 Now in this case we can straightforwardly derive \cite[Ch.VI,2.6]{Sh:a}.
-But because the axiomatization being Horn, we can now deal also with the ($\lambda^+$,atomic)-saturation of reduced power.
-We then deal with infinitary logics and comments on models of Bounded Peano Arithmetic.
+However we can get more, because the axiomatization being Horn, we can now deal also with the ($\lambda^+$,atomic)-saturation of reduced powers.
+We then deal with infinitary logics and comment on models of Bounded Peano Arithmetic.
 After an inquiring of G. Cherlin the proof of \ref{c31} was given.] \end{enumerate}